yubin-park/cs534/README.md

 - Midterm Exam
   - The midterm exam is open-book, open-notes, but no electronic devices.
   - The exam must be taken at the required time.
-  - If you need to reschedule the midterm exam, you must request at least a week prior to the exam date to be considered.
+  - If you need to reschedule the midterm exam, you must request at least a week before the exam date to be considered.

 ## Honor Code

-All class work is governed by the College Honor Code and Departmental Policy.
+All classwork is governed by the College Honor Code and Departmental Policy.
-It is acceptable and encouraged to discuss homeworks with other students.
+It is acceptable and encouraged to discuss homework with other students.
 However, this should be noted on your submitted homework and all code and writeup must be written by yourself.
-Any code and writeup that is found to be similar is grounds for an honor code investigation by the Director of Gradute Studies, Laney Graduate School, and the honor council.
+Any code and writeup that is found to be similar are grounds for an honor code investigation by the Director of Graduate Studies, Laney Graduate School, and the honor council.
 Additional extensions on assignments will be granted with appropriate documentation from the Office of Undergraduate Education (OUE).